 - Poster Sessions/Sub-sessions: Posters will be scheduled for one 1-hour time slot on one day of the meeting.
 Posters presenters are also encouraged to submit an online ePoster (electronic version) in addition to presenting at the meeting.

 - Oral Presentations: Oral sub-sessions will receive 1-hour time slots.

 Session Allocation and Scheduling

-Session Conveners will receive communications regarding whether a session is poster, oral or both by the Scientific Organizing Committee in early February.
+Session Conveners will receive communications regarding whether a session is poster, oral or both by the Scientific Organizing Committee in late March.
 Sessions may be merged after the abstract submission deadline at the discretion of the Scientific Organizing Committee.
-Session Conveners will have just over one week, 7 February 2019 to 19 February 2019, to review and schedule the abstracts within the oral and/or poster sessions they have been allocated.
+Session Conveners will have just over one week, 20 March 2019 to 3 April 2019, to review and schedule the abstracts within the oral and/or poster sessions they have been allocated.
 Detailed scheduling instructions will be provided.

-In mid-March 2019, abstract acceptance notices will be distributed electronically, and the final scientific program will be available online.
+In late April 2019, abstract acceptance notices will be distributed electronically, and the final scientific program will be available online.